gossterrible/iris_python_sdk/README.md

 - [Get residuals templates](https://www.mycoastalpay.com/api#/paths/~1residuals~1templates~1/get)
 - [Get a list of users with assigned residuals templates](https://www.mycoastalpay.com/api#/paths/~1residuals~1templates~1assigned~1{year}~1{month}/get)

-# Generate an API token
+### Generate an API token

 When you send an API request, you will need to include an API token in your request in order to authenticate your account.

 The tokens are generated in the CRM by each user individually, and each user may create one or more tokens.

-To generate a new API Token, open your user settings page by clicking on your username in the top-right corner, and clicking on the ** Settings ** link or you can use the <a href=\"https://www.mycoastalpay.com/settings\">link</a>.
+To generate a new API Token, open your user settings page by clicking on your username in the top-right corner, and clicking on the ** Settings ** link or you can use the <a href="https://www.mycoastalpay.com/settings">link</a>.

 Then open the ** API Settings ** tab, click ** Create New API Token **, configure your token’s settings as needed, and click ** Add New Token **:

 <img src='https://www.mycoastalpay.com/images/docs/mapi001.png'/>

 Your new token will now be created and displayed in a popup window:

 <img src='https://www.mycoastalpay.com/images/docs/mapi002.png'/>

 Once the token is created, it will be shown in the list of available API Tokens where you can copy the token, update its settings, or delete it once it’s no longer needed:

 <img src='https://www.mycoastalpay.com/images/docs/mapi003.png'/>

 ** Note: ** The created tokens will inherit the user’s permissions to assigned merchants, leads, groups and processors.

-# Using the API
+### Using the API

 Authentication to the API is performed via `X-API-KEY` header.
 Requests not properly authenticated will return a `401` error code.

-`curl -X GET \"https://www.mycoastalpay.com/api/v1/leads\" -H \"accept: application/json\" -H \"X-API-KEY: [YOURKEY]\"`
+`curl -X GET "https://www.mycoastalpay.com/api/v1/leads" -H "accept: application/json" -H "X-API-KEY: [YOURKEY]"`

 Note that all requests should be made over `SSL`.
 All request and response bodies, including errors, are encoded in JSON.